parthian-sterlet/gsga/README.md

 ## First step, GA1, Ante mare undae
 To generate a new polymer, the default number of TOut = 10 monomers are required in a polymer.
 The total number of distinct input monomer units TIn should be higher, TOut >= TIn = 10, to support the polymer specificity.
 These TIn monomers are presumed to be the native DNA sequences supported by ChIP-seq/RNA-seq etc. experimental edidence of specific binding of the target TF.
 The task of the first step is dual:
-1. to select exact output Tout monomers among the total TIn provided in input data;
+1. to select exact output TOut monomers among the total TIn provided in input data;
-2. to denote the exact order of TOut selected monomers.
+2. to denote the exact order of these TOut selected monomers.

 For example, if we have 20 input monomers {T1, T2, ...
 T20}, then the example version of the ouput order of the selected top-scored ten monomers is {T17, T2, T5, T13, T4, T1, T18, T9, T15, T11}.
 To find an optimal combination, GA of the first step (GA1) selects the multiple versions of polymers with the least susceptibility to the non-target TFs binding.
 As input data, GA1 requires:
 * a set of TIn monomer units containing individual binding sites of the target TF;